 Master's

 Your investment in a master’s degree at the University of Chicago can pay life–long dividends—advancing your academic and professional career, and developing critical skills and valuable connections with world–class peers.
-The availability of aid to master’s degree candidates directly from the schools and divisions varies widely, with many programs offering some partial- to full-tuition merit awards, a few offering need‐based aid, and some programs offering little or no institutional aid.
-Such institutional aid awards are typically offered at the time an admissions decision is made, and in the case of merit awards, require no separate application.
+The availability of funding for master’s degree candidates from the schools and divisions varies widely, with many programs offering some partial- to full-tuition merit scholarships, a few offering need‐based scholarships, and some programs offering little or no institutional funding.
+Such institutional funding awards are typically offered at the time an admissions decision is made, and in the case of merit awards, require no separate application.
+A few programs will have additional questions on the admissions application that you must complete to be considered for scholarships or funding, however.

 Student Loans